Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

   see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
   In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, ConnectionSharing, and StatusWidget modules.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/PortfolioDemo/js` folder of the project.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
-If you choose the former, please note that in the `<LS_HOME>/pages/demos/` folder, there may already be a `PortfolioDemo` folder.
-If this is not your case, please follow these steps:
+Please follow these steps:
     * create the folder `<LS_HOME>/pages/PortfolioDemo`, and copy here the contents of the `src/PortfolioDemo` folder.
     * The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and these clients are launched on the same machine.
 If you need to target a different Lightstreamer server, please edit the `src/PortfolioDemo/js/lsClient.js` file and change accordingly the following line:<BR/>
 `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"FULLPORTFOLIODEMO");`